TPP · Getting Started · Sandbox

 Accepted: .key, .pem or .txt private key files.

-While we request your Signing Private Key here to help you get up and running in the sandbox environment, this is strictly for testing purposes.
-In production, never share your private keys—they must stay secure within your own environment.
-Please refer to Secure Management of Keys and Credentials in UAE Open Finance for guidance.
+While we accept your signing private key here to bootstrap sandbox testing, this is for testing only.
+In production, never share private keys — they must stay inside your environment.
+See Secure Management of Keys and Credentials.

-This Postman collection is for API version v2.1.
-To download a different version, change the version in the navigation header.
-See the Postman guide for more details.
+This collection is for API version v2.1.
+Switch versions via the navigation header.
+See the Postman guide for details.

 • In Postman, click Import (top left).